Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Certifications and partnerships

-BrightBox became Africa's first certified multi-light solar system, meeting the international quality standards that opened doors a small Nairobi startup couldn't have opened otherwise.
+BrightBox became Africa's first certified multi-light solar system.
+Meeting those international quality standards opened doors a small Nairobi startup couldn't have opened otherwise.

 Coca-Cola Schneider Electric Kiva United Nations Living Goods Last Mile Health

-Coca-Cola's branded metal kiosks are in the most remote towns and the busiest cities across Africa.
-Over 70% of small businesses in Western Kenya, where ODS began operations, relied on candles, kerosene, or disposable batteries for lighting.
+Coca-Cola's branded metal kiosks sit in the most remote towns and the busiest cities across Africa.
+In Western Kenya, where ODS started, over 70% of small businesses relied on candles, kerosene, or disposable batteries for lighting.
 Those kiosks were Coke's last mile.
 Electrifying them was a business case, not a charity case.

-I personally interviewed a dozen kiosk owners in Nairobi — 2-hour site visits each, with us delivering a BrightBox and observing how they used it in real time.
-What we found: 90%+ used candles or kerosene inside the shop at night.
+I personally interviewed a dozen kiosk owners in Nairobi.
+Two-hour site visits.
+We delivered a BrightBox and watched how they used it.
+90% used candles or kerosene inside the shop at night.
 Eye irritation and fumes were universal complaints.
-Most who had tried solar before had experienced product failures and had no way to reach the supplier for support.
+Most who had tried solar before had been burned by a product failure with no way to reach the supplier afterward.

-From there: I designed a field research survey, refined the methodology with Nielsen, and presented the business case to Coca-Cola corporate leadership in both the US and Africa.
-We secured the order.
+From there I built a structured field survey, sharpened the methodology with Nielsen, and pitched the business case to Coca-Cola corporate in both the US and Africa.
+We got the order.

 The results

 The pilot went to 100 kiosk owners.
-Nielsen ran independent post-pilot research.
+Nielsen ran the independent post-pilot research.
 Weekly energy costs dropped 90%.
 Weekly sales rose 15%.
-The Coca-Cola Company committed to scale from 100 to 2,000 kiosks and designated ODS a preferred vendor.
-The international press coverage that followed led to our first equity investment.
+Coca-Cola committed to scale from 100 to 2,000 kiosks and made ODS a preferred vendor.
+The international press coverage that followed led directly to our first equity investment.

 Since I received the Brightbox, I don't use candles anymore.
 I can open my shop for a few extra hours each day.
 Since I stopped using candles and kerosene, I save $15 weekly.
 This may not seem like much to big businesses, but to a small entrepreneur it's quite significant.